-pthread_mutexattr_getpshared, pthread_mutexattr_setpshared - set and get process-shared attribute
+pthread_mutexattr_getpshared, pthread_mutexattr_setpshared - get and set the process-shared attribute

 The process-shared attribute is set to PTHREAD_PROCESS_SHARED to permit a mutex to be operated upon by any thread that has access to the memory where the mutex is allocated, even if the mutex is allocated in memory that is shared by multiple processes.
-If the process-shared attribute is PTHREAD_PROCESS_PRIVATE, the mutex will only be operated upon by threads created within the same process as the thread that initialised the mutex; if threads of differing processes attempt to operate on such a mutex, the behaviour is undefined.
-The default value of the attribute is PTHREAD_PROCESS_PRIVATE.
+If the process-shared attribute is PTHREAD_PROCESS_PRIVATE, the mutex shall only be operated upon by threads created within the same process as the thread that initialized the mutex; if threads of differing processes attempt to operate on such a mutex, the behavior is undefined.
+The default value of the attribute shall be PTHREAD_PROCESS_PRIVATE.

-Upon successful completion, pthread_mutexattr_setpshared() returns zero.
-Otherwise, an error number is returned to indicate the error.
+Upon successful completion, pthread_mutexattr_setpshared() shall return zero; otherwise, an error number shall be returned to indicate the error.

-Upon successful completion, pthread_mutexattr_getpshared() returns zero and stores the value of the process-shared attribute of attr into the object referenced by the pshared parameter.
-Otherwise, an error number is returned to indicate the error.
+Upon successful completion, pthread_mutexattr_getpshared() shall return zero and store the value of the process-shared attribute of attr into the object referenced by the pshared parameter.
+Otherwise, an error number shall be returned to indicate the error.

 The pthread_mutexattr_setpshared() function may fail if:

 - The new value specified for the attribute is outside the range of legal values for that attribute.

 These functions shall not return an error code of [EINTR].

 If an implementation detects that the value specified by the attr argument to pthread_mutexattr_getpshared() or pthread_mutexattr_setpshared() does not refer to an initialized mutex attributes object, it is recommended that the function should fail and report an [EINVAL] error.